Enet/demo-es2015/README.md

 + Sometimes garbage collector removes DOM earler than you stop to use it.
 Thankfully there is a new class WeakSet.

 ## How to install
+First of all install nginx with spdy, npm, node v4+ and redis.
 ```sh
 git clone git@github.com:Enet/demo-es2015.git
 cd demo-es2015
 sudo sh deploy.sh
 node index.js
 ```
+That's all!
+Open your browser and visit [https://es2015.node.xyz](https://es2015.node.xyz).

 Make sure that you already have generated SSL certificate (read /etc/nginx/nginx-demo-es2015).

 ## How it works